ewiscmin/jpeg-resizer/README.md

 "# jpeg-resizer"
-# Description: takes ever jpeg file (ending in .jpg) in a directory, resizes it to the
+# Description: takes every jpeg file (ending in .jpg) in a directory, resizes it to the
  pixel length and width indicated on the command line.
 Stores each image into a directory called new_folder.
 It automatically detects landscape or portrait in the original picture.